lzh-mb-mod/RTSCamera/README.md

 ## How to install
 1. Copy `Modules` folder into Bannerlord installation folder(For example `C:\Program Files\Steam\steamapps\common\Mount & Blade II Bannerlord - Beta`).
 It should be merged with `Modules` of the game.
 Or use Vortex to install it automatically.

+   Note that the other files should not be installed.
+They are source files used to build the mod and are for those who want to modify the mod.

 ## How to use
 - Start the launcher and choose Single player mode.
 In `Mods` panel select `RTS Camera` mod and click `PLAY`.